Quick answer by level

 Motivation is dropping.
 When rucking starts to feel like a chore and you're dreading sessions that used to excite you, overtraining is often the culprit.
 Training should be stimulating, not miserable.
 Loss of motivation is your body's way of signaling that it needs more rest.

 Elevated resting heart rate.
 Take your resting heart rate before getting out of bed.
 A sustained elevation of 5+ bpm above your baseline indicates your body is in a sympathetic (stressed) state and isn't recovering properly.
-This is one of the most objective overtraining signals.
+This is one of the most objective overtraining signals - a watch with overnight HR tracking like the COROS PACE 3 makes the trend easy to spot.

 The fix is a deload week: reduce your total rucking volume by 40%, drop the weights, shorten the distances, and focus on easy walking.
 Spend that week sleeping well, eating well, and managing stress.
 After 7 days, you'll likely feel completely different.
 Then reassess your frequency based on how you feel.